 Severe harm in an accident could result in changes to your mental abilities, physical functions, or both.
 Treatment for a catastrophic injury could be long-term, and lead to substantial medical bills and other costs.
 This can cause a significant financial burden on someone already facing serious physical and mental trauma.

-If your harm is the result of another’s negligence, a Bucks County catastrophic injury lawyer can represent you in a personal injury case.
+If your harm is the result of another’s negligence, a Levittown Catastrophic Injury Lawyer can represent you in a personal injury case.
 A well-practiced local injury attorney can review your claim and provide experienced guidance throughout the litigation process.

 What is a Catastrophic Injury?